Pois-Noir/Botzilla/README.md

 `Botzilla` is a lightweight library designed for seamless communication between nodes, optimized for minimal overhead and simplicity.

-**Note:** To operate correctly, `Botzilla` requires the `Botzilla-Server` to be running on the network.

 # Network Architecture
 Botzilla revolves around the concept of **components**.
-Each component registers itself with the Botzilla server, using a unique name.
-Components can be grouped together, and multiple components can be instantiated within the same codebase.
+Each component registers itself on the local network, using a unique name.

-The Botzilla server primarily serves as a discovery system; all messages are sent directly from one component to another without any intermediary, ensuring efficient and direct communication.

 # Comminucation Types
 ## Message
 A typical point-to-point (P2P) message exchange involves a request and a response.
 For usage, refer to the example provided in `register.go`.

-## Broadcast
-The broadcast function allows a message to be sent to all registered components on the network.
-If any components are not set up to listen for broadcasts, they will simply ignore the message.

 # Security
 To secure incoming messages, **HMAC** (Hash-based Message Authentication Code) with a shared secret key is used.
 This ensures the integrity and authenticity of the messages.